 Whatever is good, they'll claim credit for it.

-When if unemployment starts to come back, if the GDP starts going up, they'll claim the credit for it.
+If unemployment starts to come back, if the GDP starts going up, they'll claim the credit for it.

-As long as you have a compliant, sycophantic, slavish drive-by media, willing to sing the public song and lyrics written by the White House, then you're going to have a majority of the American people buying whatever they're being told.
+As long as you have a compliant, sycophantic, slavish drive-by media willing to sing the public song and lyrics written by the White House, then you're going to have a majority of the American people buying whatever they're being told.

 So, yeah, the effort should be made by Republicans to attach all this stuff to Obama.

-He owns it, and the Republicans, only way they can do that is to contrast conservatism with what's going on now.
+And the Republicans, only way they can do that is to contrast conservatism with what's going on now.

 Biggest mistake Republicans could make is to follow Colin Powell's advice.

-Centrists move and float, moderates the same thing.
+Moderates, the same thing.

 Centrism is a left-wing code word.